JJ Lin: 2007–2009: Commercial success and recognition

 In July 2007, he broke a Guinness record by signing 3,052 CDs in 2 hours and 30 minutes.
 During the signing, he was not allowed to drink or eat.
 The average time for him to sign a CD was 2.7 seconds.
 In May 2008, he performed at the CCTV charity event The Giving of Love, dedicated to helping victims of the 2008 Sichuan earthquake.
 Lin also donated a large sum of money to the rescue efforts and composed a song "Love and Hope" (愛與希望 (Ài Yǚ Xī Wàng)) commemorating the tragedy.
-In February 2008, Lin released a compilation album entitled Waiting for Love (期待爱 (Qīdài Ài)).
+In February 2008, Lin released a compilation album entitled Waiting for Love (期待愛 (Qīdài Ài)).
 It has selected tracks from several of his albums spanning from his debut album to 2007's West Side.
 Later in October of that year, his sixth album, Sixology (陸 (Liù)), was released, and it sold 280,000 copies in a week.
 His own fashion line, SMUDGE, was opened in Singapore during 2008 Christmas with an unofficial launch.
 The store's official launch was on 13 March 2009.

 In May 2009, Lin won three awards at the 14th annual Composers and Authors Society of the UK (Compass) Awards Presentations, a ceremony that honors performers in the music scene.
 It was held at the Royal Albert Hall, Hyde Park, Buckingham Palace and Raffles City Convention Centre, Singapore.
 He was honored with the Top Local Artiste of the Year award, which is given out to Singaporean artists who generated the highest royalty earnings for the year.
 In that same year, Lin won the Singapore Youth Award.
 In 2009, his singing career was put on hold due to his voice being damaged by acid reflux and flu, as well as his hectic touring and recording schedules.
 His poor health forced him to return to Singapore to recover and receive treatments.
 On 18 December 2009, he released the seventh album, Hundred Days.